filipovvski/Intelligent-Systemsprojects/README.md

 # Intelligent-Systems-projects

-Project which I did during my Erasmus+ on the course "Intelligent Systems"
+Project which I did during my Erasmus+
+The nawe of the course "Intelligent Systems"

+Code is written in R